Manhunt of El Chapo Guzmán: Re-arrest: 2014

 On the evening of 21 February 2014, about forty soldiers of the Mexican Navy assembled in Mazatlán along with a small group of agents from the DEA, the U.S. Marshal Service, and the U.S. Department of Homeland Security.
-The marshals managed to pinpoint the signal of Hoo Ramírez's cellphone to Hotel Miramar, a twenty-story condominium complex at a beach resort area.
+The marshals managed to pinpoint the signal of Hoo Ramírez's cellphone to Hotel Miramar, a twelve-story condominium complex at a beach resort area.
 Since geolocation technology cannot pinpoint the exact location of a signal, the Mexican authorities cordoned the area early in the morning of 22 February 2014.
 They later discovered at the hotel's registration office that two rooms had been rented the previous day.
 A team of Mexican soldiers made their way to one of the rooms of the sixth floor of Hotel Miramar and inadvertently discovered two sleeping U.S. tourists.
 At the same time on the fourth floor, a group of six soldiers made their way to Apartment #401, where they discovered Guzmán's bodyguard Hoo Ramírez guarding the entrance with an AK-47 assault rifle.
 Outnumbered, he surrendered his weapon while the authorities made their way into the apartment.
 In one of the bedrooms, the soldiers discovered Guzmán's chef and a babysitter, along with the drug lord's two daughters Mali and María Joaquina.
 In the other bedroom was Guzmán and his wife.
 No shots were fired, and in less than three minutes following the raid, Guzmán was arrested.

 By the time of his arrest, Guzmán was regarded as the world's most-wanted criminal and as the top leader of the Sinaloa Cartel, a drug trafficking organization whose influence stretched across several continents.
 The news of the arrest was leaked to the press by anonymous U.S. law enforcement officials that same morning, and the story quickly was shared and reached international headlines.
 For many Mexicans, the arrest of Guzmán paralleled in importance to the killing of Pablo Escobar and even to the death of Osama bin Laden.
 Though the idea of Guzmán as a near-legendary criminal remained high, the arrest greatly reduced his status in Mexico's narco folklore more to a man than to a myth.